 Whether you’re preparing for a disaster or recovering from one, there are many resources available in Connecticut to take advantage of.

-- Stay in the know of any weather alerts and warnings in your area by downloading the NOAA Weather App.
-This app will send you updates in real-time.
+- Stay in the know of any weather alerts and warnings in your area by downloading the National Weather Service App: National Oceanic and Atmospheric Administration NOAA Weather Radio.
+This app sends updates in real-time to cell phones.

 - Learning how to mitigate and stay safe during disasters can become stressful, which is why we have made it easy for you in each of our disaster guides.
 Learn what you need to know and download the preparedness checklists at the end of each guide to keep for future reference.

-- For more information on state-specific resources regarding the preparedness and recovery phases of disasters, please visit the Connecticut State Division of Emergency Management and Homeland Security website.
+- For more information on state government resources regarding the preparedness and recovery phases of disasters, please visit the Connecticut State Division of Emergency Management and Homeland Security website.

 I hope you enjoyed learning about Connecticut’s most common disasters.